amityadav/AWS-SAA-C02-Notes-2020/Course/EC2/README.md

 * Termination protection is turned off by default.
 * The EBS root volume by default is deleted at termination.
-* Default AMI's (provided by Amazon) cannot be encrypted.
+* Default AMI's (provided by Amazon) can be encrypted.
 * Additional volumes can be encrypted.

 ## Security groups - Lab